ZitaNguyen/hugoBlog/README.md

 # Zita blog - Hugo
-This is my blog using Hugo theme
+This is my blog using Hugo framework